Edhuylson/collections-exercises/README.md

 ## Exercises

 The exercises included in this repository are organized into separate folders, each containing a specific challenge or problem related to Java Collections.
-You can find detailed instructions and requirements for each exercise in their respective folders.
-Feel free to explore and attempt these exercises to improve your skills.
+You can find detailed instructions and requirements for each exercise in the 'README' file within their respective folders.
+Please feel free to explore and attempt these exercises to enhance your skills.